Home

 ConsistencyA 1:1 that gets cancelled the moment the quarter gets busy tells the rep exactly where they rank.

 Hilmon Sorey's well-known 7 Cs of coaching cover essentially the same ground.
 The point isn't the exact count, it's that trust is the precondition, not a nice-to-have.
-And it's why the coach has to be the manager.
+And it's why the coach has to be the manager, not a central function.

 4You Cannot Force a Rep to Learn

 There's a study I keep coming back to: rats that run voluntarily in a wheel get close to 100% of the health benefits.
 Rats forced to run get almost none.
 The same is true of coaching.
-A rep who doesn't want to be coached will extract nothing from the best session you can run, and you'll have wasted both your time and theirs.
+A rep who doesn't want to be coached will extract nothing from the best session you can run.

 "Treat a man as he appears to be and you make him worse.
 But treat a man as if he already were what he potentially could be, and you make him what he should be."

-That's the spirit of Timothy Gallwey's The Inner Game of Tennis, too: create non-judgmental awareness, picture the desired outcome, trust the rep can perform it, then observe and revise without judgment.
+That's the spirit of Timothy Gallwey's The Inner Game of Tennis, too: create non-judgmental awareness, picture the desired outcome, trust the rep can perform it, then observe and revise.
 Coaching is closer to that than to performance management.
+It's also why methodologies that build in buyer feedback work: when the rep hears the consequence of their behaviour from the market, not just the manager, the likelihood of real change is highest.

 5Make the Sessions Worth Showing Up To